gueddihamza/facial-emotion-recognition-ML/README.md

 # facial-emotion-recognition-ML
-Using CNN and OpenCV to recognize emotions in camera There are 7 categories available (angry, disgust, fear, happy, neutral, sad, surprise)
+Using CNN and OpenCV to recognize emotions in camera. <br>
+There are 7 categories available (angry, disgust, fear, happy, neutral, sad, surprise)

 For face detection, we have used haas cascades classifier available in https://github.com/opencv/opencv/tree/master/data/haarcascades